-As experienced technicians, we have taken over the pumpkin harvesting machine AgroStahl Phönix with the support of industry experts.
+As suitable technicians, we have heard of the pumpkin harvesting machine AgroStahl Phönix from industry experts.
 We are thus the new home of the original axial threshing technology and make the yellow revolution a revolution in pumpkin technology.
-Together with our partners, we stand for competence from the field to the core – harvesting, washing and drying.
+Together with our own stands, we stand for competence from the field to the core – harvesting, washing, drying.

-Before the company AgroStahl Maschinenfabrik GmbH was deleted, we bought the rights and all assets of the company.
-The centerpiece is the result of more than 5000 hours of design work – the entire digitized plans and the 3D model of the harvesting machine.
-In addition, the word and figurative mark “AgroStahl – the yellow revolution” and “Phönix Agro Stahl”, as well as logos, the website and all photo rights are in our possession.
-We have even taken over devices for the complex production of complex welded constructions on the current technical level.
-We cover the entire harvesting technology, we work on the washing and drying areas together with our partner company Milteco GmbH.
+Before deleting the company AgroStahl Maschinenfabrik GmbH we have the rights and all rights of the company administration.
+The centerpiece is the result of more than 5000 hours of design work – the entire digital control and the 3D model of the harvesting machine.
+The word and figurative mark “AgroStahl – the yellow revolution” and “Phönix Agro Stahl” as well as logos, the website and all photo rights are also in our possession.
+We even know that we have been designed for the elaborate manufacture of unemployed work constructions based on the latest technical standards.
+The harvesting technology is entirely personal, the separate washing and drying together with our partner company Milteco GmbH.

 As is typical of the region, our attachment to the oil pumpkin was put into our cradle.
 As farmers and passionate technicians, we can shape the revolution in pumpkin technology ourselves by participating in Ascon3.
 With our other partners, Alwera AG and Franz Kapaun, we can draw on a broad network in the pumpkin industry.